top of page

 • Allergic diseases

 Additionally, breastfeeding helps your baby develop habits that will have an impact on their breathing and airway health.
-It also helps to properly develop their pallet and strengthen their tongue and mouth muscles.
+It also helps to properly develop their palate and strengthen their tongue and mouth muscles.

 "Breastfeeding to an infant is as important as a breath or a heartbeat.
 It is a vital sign.
 It is a physiologic function that must be assessed.
 If an infant cannot breastfeed, we must ask ‘why?’ and ask why until we have identified the issues that can be rehabilitated." ~ Michale Chatham, BSN, LMT, OMT